Stakeholders

 Motorsport Australia is the peak body for motorsport in Australia.
 It has a proud history and has been the custodian of motorsport in Australia since 1953.
 The organisation is the Australian delegated National Sporting Authority (ASN) by the Fédération Internationale de l’Automobile (FIA), the governing body for world motorsport and the federation of the world’s leading motoring organisations; a responsibility held since 1958.

-Motorsport Australia is also the recognised National Sporting Organisation (NSO) for motor sport by the Commonwealth Government via Sport Australia.
+Motorsport Australia is also the recognised National Sporting Organisation (NSO) for motor sport by the Commonwealth Government via the Australian Sports Commission.

-Through Motorsport Australia, the FIA delegates authority, to organise, regulate, sanction, and promote Karting, Drag Racing and Speedway to Karting Australia, ANDRA and Speedway Australia respectively.
+Through Motorsport Australia, the FIA delegates authority, to organise, regulate, sanction, and promote Karting and Drag Racing to Karting Australia and ANDRA respectively.

 Visit Website